 Even if you are leaning against the wall, it can be a little complicated exercise if you are a beginner, but once you maintain your balance, you can do it without problems to perfectly work your glutes, core, quads, and hamstrings.

-Next, are the step by step of doing a single-leg isometric wall squat:
+Next is the step by step of doing a single-leg isometric wall squat:

 1. Stand with your back against the wall and place your feet approximately two feet apart, separating them the same width from your shoulders.